microsoft/aed-blockchain-learn-content/ethereum-networks/includes/6-deploy-ropsten-network.md

  },
 ```

+## Deploy to Ropsten

-To deploy our to Ropsten run the following command: $ truffle migrate --network ropsten
+To deploy to Ropsten run the following command from the Visual Studio Code terminal: **truffle migrate --network ropsten**

-You will see the following output:
+If your connection is successful, you will see the following output:

 ```output
 Compiling your contracts...